zancarius/archlinux-pkgbuilds/README.md

 `java-commons-full-scriptmirror` may cause `makepkg` to fail unexpectedly.
 I haven't yet resolved this issue and am open to ideas. :)

+Below is a partial list and description of some of the packages.
+I'm currently deciding whether or not to truncate this list because it's becoming somewhat more noisome to maintain.
+Obviously, it was written at a time when my repository contained many fewer packages, but the total number has since grown as I've adopted and created a few more to support things I'm interested in or find myself using periodically (Sentry, for instance).
+Chances are, most of the packages you find here probably exist in the AUR, so any notes specifically pointing out this particular fact are mostly useless.

+## Updates

+If you see a package that's out of date and simply cannot wait for me to update the PKGBUILD, feel free to 1) flag it as out of date on the AUR in case I haven't noticed (or forgot) and (optionally) 2) send a pull request updating the outdated package(s).
+I try my best to check package versions at least once a week (usually on a Saturday evening), comparing them to their source repositories, and updating accordingly.
+Sometimes things fall through the cracks, so if I've overlooked something, a gentle nudge should fix it.

+As I sometimes (though rarely) add many packages in a single, large batch, there may be times when the original PKGBUILD contains an inaccuracy either in the project URL or the license.
+This is fairly rare as I try to catch mistakes made from copying template PKGBUILDs, but it does happen on occasion.
+Please don't feel offended if it does; it's probably an honest mistake that I happened to overlook, but don't hesitate to alert me.

 ## archey-omz-git

 `archey-omz-git` is a PKGBUILD for archydevil's [oh-my-zsh fork](https://github.com/archeydevil/oh-my-zsh)